EndPointCorp/end-point-blog/2020/03/10/cooking-with-cas.html.md

 couldn't exploit it for access.

 This application uses a declarative security policy: the deployment descriptor identifies a set of user roles, and another set of "security constraints".
 Each security constraint describes one or more URL patterns used in the application, and the set of user roles allowed to access URLs matching those patterns.
-Here's are two examples:
+Here are two examples:

 ```xml